home-assistant/plugin-observer/README.md

 # plugin-observer
-Supervisor plugin observare to monitor host part of Supervisor
+Supervisor plugin observer to monitor host part of Supervisor